bnicholson17/ELK-Stack-project/README.md

   -                                    $ ansible-playbook /etc/ansible/install_metricbeat.yml

 Head to your browser and type - http://[your.VM.IP]:5601/app/kibana - to check if the playbooks have run succesfully.
-The webpage should appear and you should be able to use filebeat and metric beat to capture and monitor data from your webservers.
+The webpage should appear and you should be able to use filebeat and metricbeat to capture and monitor data from your webservers.

 We should now have 3 functioning web servers, placed behind a load balancer, which we are now able to monitor using the beats we have installed.